-10. MANY OF ITS PROPHECIES HAVE BEEN FULFILLED Prophecy a Sure Test
+10. BECAUSE MANY OF ITS PROPHECIES HAVE BEEN FULFILLED.

+(a) Prophecy a Sure Test.

 A prophetic work provides its own judgment.
-So long as its propecies are being fulfilled it may stand, but so soon as its prophecy fails it must go down-condemned.
+So long as its prophecies are being fulfilled it may stand, but as soon as its prophecy fails it must go down-condemned.
 No man apart from the inspiration of God can give a series of prophecies that time will fulfill.
 The fulfillment of Bible prophecies is the strongest evidence we have today of its inspiration, though all of them are not yet fulfilled.
 The Book of Mormon is a prophetic book, and so far as time has permitted, its prophecies have been fulfilled; some remain for the future.
-Its critics have never pointed out one prophecy in it that has failed.
+Its enemies have never pointed out to us yet one prophecy in it that has failed.
 A few that have had fulfillment since the publication of the book in 1830 may be referred to briefly.

-America to be Delivered from Other Nations by the Power of God
+(b) America to be Delivered From Other Nations By the Power of God.

-On page 35 there is a prophecy that the people of this land (in the last days) should be delivered by the power of God out of the hands of all their enemies.
+On page 24 there is a prophecy that the people of this land (in the last days) should be delivered by the power of God out of the hands of all their enemies.
 This has been true before and since 1830.
-One after another the American colonies have risen up against their mother countries, and notwithstanding their weakness and the great strength of other nations who held rule over them, their bondage has been broken and they have become free.
-These same mother nations have held their colonies in other parts of the world, and have conquered and ruled smaller nations, but not in

-America.
-The decree of God went out thousands of years ago that the people (Gentiles) of this land should be free from other nations.
-It is true that foreign nations hold a few sections of the land yet, but time may change even this; besides, these colonies mostly have "home rule."
+One after another the American colonies have risen up against their mother countries, and notwithstanding their weakness and the great strength of other nations who held rule over them, their bonwww.LatterDayTruth.org dage has been broken and they have become free.
+These same mother-nations have held their colonies in other parts of the world, and have conquered and ruled smaller nations, but not in America.
+The decree of God went out thousands of years ago that the people (gentiles) of this land should be free from other nations.
+It is true that foreign nations hold a few sections of the land yet, but time may change even this, besides, these colonies mostly have "home rule."

-A Land of Liberty-No Kings
+(c) A Land of Liberty-No Kings.

-Another prophecy on page 114 says that "this land shall be a land of liberty unto the gentiles: and there shall be no kings upon the land, who shall raise up unto the gentiles -for he that raiseth up a king unto me shall perish."
-This has had a continual fulfillment until the present.
-The prophecy implies, however, that some might attempt to establish themselves as kings; but if so, it says they shall perish.
+Another prophecy on page 76 says that "this land shall be a land of liberty unto the gentiles: and there shall be no kings upon the land, who shall raise up unto the gentiles-for he that raiseth up a king unto me shall perish."
+This has had a continual fulfillment until now.
+The prophecy implies however, that some might attempt to establish themselves as kings, but if so it says they shall perish.
 During the Civil War in the United States, Maximilian sought to establish his throne in Mexico, but he had scarcely begun to rule as a king when he was taken by the armies of his own country and executed.